Mechanics of Motivation

 Restore your faith in love by recalling your earliest and grandest memories of being in love.
 Use these to contribute to your mental painting of the relationship experience you want in the future.
 This will strengthen your motivation.

 Finding the one who’s right can change everything in your life!
 Suddenly, you will take notice of all the incredible beauty that exists in the world that you’ve taken for granted for so long.
 You’ll appreciate the simpler things in life the way you did when you were a child.
 And you will be inspired in a powerful way that only true love with another person can bring.
 Not only will you start to have grand ambitions again, but you’ll also believe that you can truly attain them.
 In short, your spirit will be reborn!

 Throughout history, those who have found the love of their life have been inspired to accomplish some miraculous things.
 They have built castles, palaces, skyscrapers, cities, and gigantic business enterprises.
 They have created magnificent paintings, ballads, operas, plays, films, poems, books, and sculptures.
 I would propose that the advancement of civilization is directly linked to our ability and capacity to love.
-Without the love and support of their partner, many would not have become a nation’s leader, a CEO of a large corporation, a renowned scientist, or a sports legend.
+Without the love and support of their partner, many people would not have become a nation’s leader, a CEO of a large corporation, a renowned scientist, or a sports legend.